 And I think if a student’s willing to put in the work she can find creative ways to help minimize the amount of student debt she needs to take out.

-By teaching children money management at a young age parents can prepare their children to make smart decisions – like only taking out student loans for education rather than financing their lifestyle.
+But by teaching children money management at a young age, parents can prepare their children to make smart decisions – like only taking out student loans for education rather than financing their lifestyle.
 And parents can still pitch in to cover the cost of education and leave a smaller portion for their college aged kids to pay.